FinGPT: Open-Source Financial Large Language Models: Overview of FinGPT: An Open-Source Framework for FinLLMs

 \subsection{Large Language Models (LLMs)}

 Once the data has been properly prepared, it is used with LLMs to generate insightful financial analyses.
-The LLM layer includes: \begin{itemize}[leftmargin=*] \item \textbf{LLM APIs}: APIs from established LLMs provide baseline language capability. \item \textbf{Trainable models}: FinGPT provides trainable models that users can fine-tune on their private data, customizing for financial applications. \item \textbf{Fine-tuning methods}: Various fine-tuning methods allow FinGPT to be adapted to personalized robo-advisor. \end{itemize}
+The LLM layer includes: \begin{itemize}[leftmargin=*] \item \textbf{LLM APIs}: Established LLM APIs offer foundational language capabilities that serve as the base for further model development and customization. \item \textbf{Trainable models}: Users can fine-tune FinGPT's trainable models on private data for personalized financial applications, ensuring relevance and accuracy in specific use cases. \item \textbf{Fine-tuning methods}: FinGPT supports various fine-tuning methodologies, facilitating its adaptation into personalized robo-advisors efficiently and effectively. \item \textbf{Prompt Engineering}: Prompt Engineering is crucial for optimizing input queries to LLMs, enhancing the extraction of accurate financial information.
+This iterative process requires careful crafting of prompts for nuanced responses, necessitating a deep understanding of both finance and language model characteristics.